-In our view, loss allocation for non-default losses should be proportional to the level of responsibility, risk and/or benefits derived from the service for each stakeholder, including not only the CCP, but also clearing members and other CCP users, in its case.
+Non-Default losses (NDL) do not necessarily and automatically have to be allocated to the CCP.
+On the contrary, loss allocation for non-default losses should be proportional to the level of responsibility, risk and/or benefits derived from the service for each stakeholder, including not only the CCP, but also clearing members and other CCP users, in its case.

-In particular, potential losses arising from investment risks could even be borne exclusively by participants when, according to the CCP rules and regulations, they are granted the decision of the investment and the benefits obtained with such investment, as is the case of BME CLEARING.
+In particular, potential losses arising from investment risks could even be borne exclusively by participants when, according to the CCP rules and regulations, they are granted the decision of the investment and the benefits obtained with such investment.